Jumbo Water Tower: Construction and design

-It was listed in 1971 and is at Grade II* on the National Heritage List for England.
+It was Grade II* listed in 1971.

+Post use history

 After a century of service the water tower became superfluous to the water supply system and was sold off by Anglian Water in 1987.
 It has had multiple owners since.
 In 2001 after prolonged controversy permission was granted on appeal to replace the tank with a glass walled penthouse, but work on this never started and permission expired.
 In 2006 at the height of the UK property boom, Jumbo was sold at auction for £330,000 to a local developer.
 In 2008 a local charity, the Balkerne Tower Trust, was formed with the aim of restoring the Grade II* listed tower and making it a heritage attraction with guided public access.